Visit

 You can also choose one of the majors above and declare a minor in anthropology.

-Aims Anthropology Faculty
+Anthropology Faculty and Staff

 Aims anthropology faculty teach with your needs and interests in mind, guiding you in honing critical thinking skills and deepening your awareness of global diversity.
 With smaller class sizes compared to four-year schools, you’ll have more opportunities for personalized instruction and interaction with other students.